itayflesh/Icy-Tower/README.md

 - Collect power-ups and avoid enemies
 - Your score increases as you climb higher

+## Project Structure
+- `index.html`: The main HTML file for the game
+  - Contains the game's HTML structure
+  - Includes embedded JavaScript code that controls the game logic
+- `photos/`: Directory containing image assets used in the game
+  - This folder includes all the graphical elements such as the player character, platforms, background, enemies, and power-ups

 ## Features
 - Score tracking system
 - Falling platforms (if stood on for more than 3 seconds)